titpetric/netdata/README.md

 * Applications monitoring
 * Container surface metrics (cpu/disk per name)

-You will not get detailed application metrics (mysql, etc.) from other containers or from the host if running netdata in a container.
+You will not get detailed application metrics (mysql, ups, etc.) from other containers or from the host if running netdata in a container.
 It may be possible to get *some* of those metrics, but it might not be easy, and most likely not worth it.
 For most detailed metrics, netdata needs to share the same environment as the application server it monitors.
 This means it would need to run either in the same container (not even remotely practical), or in the same virtual machine (no containers).

-What I can tell you is that it's very stable, and snappy.
-Godspeed!
+> Note: if you have some custom hardware like a UPS which is monitored via USB and netdata supports it, you will most likely need to add new software to the netdata docker image to support it.
+The correct way to do it is to create your own Dockerfile, start with "FROM titpetric/netdata" and then add all your installation commands to build your own image which will support your hardware setup.
+Most likely if it's not a very common setup (i.e. available on most machines), the software will not be added to `titpetric/netdata` - that being said, your use case might be useful for others so feel free to submit issues with your extensions or feature requests in terms of new software.
+I'll gladly add your project/extension to the README here.